 The coupe was an expensive investment for Studebaker.
 It used the long-wheelbase chassis of the big Land Cruiser sedan, but its body was unique.
 Although it shared some styling cues with the sedans, also all new for 1953, they had no common stampings or sheet metal.
 The coupes also required some minor chassis modifications to ensure sufficient headroom beneath the low roofline, which was 5.5 inches (140 mm) lower than the sedan’s.
 The coupe was one of the lowest cars in the industry at that time, giving it a rather rakish air.

 There were technically six versions of the coupe.
-Pillared models, called Starlight, were offered in both six-cylinder Champion and V8-powered Commander form, in either DeLuxe or Regal trim.
+Pillared models, called Starlight, were offered in both six-cylinder Champion and V8-powered Commander forms in either DeLuxe or Regal trim.
 The pillarless hardtops, offered only in Regal trim, were called Starliner, again available in both the Champion and Commander series.
 The wide selection meant that the coupe covered a rather broad price spread, from just under $1,900 for the Champion DeLuxe Starlight (about $140 more than a Chevrolet 210 club coupe) to nearly $2,400 for a Commander Regal Starliner, within $25 of a two-door Oldsmobile Super Eighty-Eight.

 The public was quite taken with what Studebaker advertising called the coupe’s “European look.”
 In fact, many buyers preferred it to the comparatively dumpy-looking sedans, which debuted several weeks before the coupe.
 Studebaker had not anticipated that — at the time, coupes seldom accounted for more than 15-20% of sales — and had not allotted enough production capacity to meet the demand for the coupes.
 Many frustrated customers simply walked away rather than accept a sedan.

 Those customers who did get their hands on the new coupe were not necessarily impressed.
 The big Land Cruiser frame lacked sufficient rigidity, resulting in a disconcerting amount of chassis flex over large bumps.
 (This weakness was partially addressed in 1954, but not enough; Bob Bourke recalled that he beefed up the frame his personal car even further before it felt adequately solid.)
-Assembly quality was not the best, either, and squeaks and rattles were common.
+Assembly quality was not the best either, so squeaks and rattles were common.
 Both the body and the frame also proved to be very vulnerable to rust.

 The coupes — inevitably christened the “Loewy coupes,” although they were primarily Bourke’s work — eventually accounted for nearly half of all 1953 Studebaker passenger car sales.
 However, that total was only 166,364, down more than 100,000 units from 1951.
 The main reason was a fierce price war between Ford and Chevrolet (and, to a lesser extent, competition between Buick, Oldsmobile, and Pontiac) that forced Big Three dealers to cut prices to the bone.
 Studebaker, with its high production costs, simply could not afford to respond.
 Bob Bourke said they did a cost analysis on a Commander sedan and found that it cost Studebaker at least $350 more to build than GM would have spent for an identical car.
 The coupes, with their unique body shells, were even more expensive.
 Although the Loewy coupe was an aesthetic triumph, it was not a financial success.